Your situation may change over time, so consider periodically reevaluating whether this asset allocation and portfolio still fit your goals.

 All investing is subject to risk, including the possible loss of the money you invest.
 Bond funds are subject to the risk that an issuer will fail to make payments on time, and that bond prices will decline because of rising interest rates or negative perceptions of an issuer's ability to make payments.
 Investments in stocks issued by non-U.S. companies are subject to risks including country/regional risk and currency risk.
 Stocks of companies based in emerging markets are subject to national and regional political and economic risks and to the risk of currency fluctuations.
 These risks are especially high in emerging markets.

 Diversification does not ensure a profit or protect against a loss in a declining market.

-You must buy and sell Vanguard ETF Shares through a broker like Vanguard Brokerage Services (we offer them commission-free) or through another broker (you may incur commissions).
+You must buy and sell Vanguard ETF Shares through Vanguard Brokerage Services (we offer them commission-free) or through another broker (which may charge commissions).
 See the Vanguard Brokerage Services commission and fee schedules for limits.
 Vanguard ETF Shares aren't redeemable directly with the issuing fund other than in very large aggregations worth millions of dollars.
-Like stocks, ETFs are subject to market volatility.
+ETFs are subject to market volatility.
 When buying or selling an ETF, you'll pay or receive the current market price, which may be more or less than net asset value.